Babitapant184/Babitapant184/README.md

 - 👋 Hi, I’m BABITA PANT
 - 👀 A student of BCA(2025)
-- 🌱 I’m CURRENTLY at GRAPHIC ERA HILL UNIVERSITY
+- 🌱 I’m CURRENTLY at GEHU
 - 💞️ I’m looking forward for an better career
 - 📫 i am interested in game(badminton) and programming
-- 😄
+- 😄 detailed oriented front end developer
 - ⚡

 <!---